Young JV: Career

 He released his first single in 2015 entitle, Ale from his third album, YJV, on June distributed worldwide by Star Music.
 February of the current year, he supported ABS-CBN Lingkod Kapamilya Foundation's eco-tourism and livelihood projects in Samar and Leyte, visited ALKFI's projects and had a concert for the Kapamilyas there.
 March – April, he'd been busy supporting Green Thumb Coalition for its Green Thumb Electoral Campaign with its mission of challenging the candidates to include environmental protection on their political agenda.
 Young JV and his team #YJVteam went all over the Philippines for this.
 July to September 2015, Young JV had 23 SM Supermalls Shows, promoting his YJV album.
 His second single Flashback feat.
 Emmanuelle was launched at MOR 91.1 Iloilo, October 2015 and its music video was premiered on MYX the following day and had a Twitter Party with Younglings (Young JV's Official Fans Club).
 We saw him December 2015 as "Tony" (Kathryn Bernardo's suitor) on Pangako Sa 'Yo (2015 TV series).

 Young JV released his third single Got To Have You February 2016 and its music video is now hitting Pinoy MYX Countdown.
 June 2016 onwards, we saw him again on ABS-CBN Primetime Bida, featured on Born For You as "Mix".
 August 27, 2016 Young JV launched globally his new single Pasa Diyos featuring The Phenomenal Star Vice Ganda.
 This song with its music video is not only proactive in these times but inspirational.
 Pasa Diyos is available for download on iTunes, Amazon and Spotify, produced by Doin' It Big Production, distributed digitally worldwide by Star Music.

 2017, Star Magic named him as JV KAPUNAN as he will focus more on his acting career.
 He was featured on La Luna Sangre as Joshua, the Mole Vampire on SupremoRichard Gutierrez's core vampires.
 He'd been also a part of Pusong Ligaw as Jake, one of Enzo Pineda's friends.
 But then again at the end of the day, JV still loves composing, producing and performing OPM songs.
 As trusted by his Manager and second dad, Mr. Johnny Manahan, JV composed the Star Magic's 25th Anniversary Theme Song, "Ikaw ang Magic ng Buhay Ko".
-He also had released his hit digital single,Kulay and was launched on ASAP CHILLOUT on the day of his birthday.
+He also had released his digital single,Kulay and was launched on ASAP CHILLOUT on the day of his birthday.
 Its music video featuring KissMarc (Kisses Delavin and Marco Gallo) was hitting MYX charts.
 As advocate, JV had joined TV Patrol's TPV30 several times.
 TPV30 is TV Patrol's way of giving back to our Kapamilya in the whole country, Philippines, in celebration of its 30th anniversary.
-And on the early month of year 2018, something exciting to watch out for will be announced by our dearest environmentalist and philanthropist, Ms. Gina Lopez and JV is part of this advocacy.
-Ending the year with a bang!
-A kilig interview on Tonight with Boy Abunda with Miho Nishida.
+In early 2018, JV collaborated with environmentalist and philanthropist Ms. Gina Lopez on a new advocacy project.
+This followed a joint appearance on the talk show Tonight with Boy Abunda with Miho Nishida in late 2017.

+In 2026, Philippine action-drama series Blood vs Duty portrays the character of Rashid.